v-ctiutiu/mastodon-blueprint-kubernetes/assets/terraform/README.md

 ## Overview

-Terraform is a very popular tool used for infra tasks automation, and it works on all major cloud providers.
-DigitalOcean is no exception.
+Terraform is a very popular tool used for infra tasks automation, and it works very well for all major cloud providers.
+[DigitalOcean](https://www.digitalocean.com) is no exception.

 The Terraform code provided in this repository is able to: